 • Ski chalet stay, mountain passes, and equipment rentals

-• A bundle of high-quality luggage and other travel products like neck pillows, portable chargers, and TSA-approved toiletry containers
+• Bundle of high-quality luggage and other travel products like neck pillows, portable chargers, and TSA-approved toiletry containers

 • “Road trip survival kit” with a trunk organizer, cooler, sunglasses, reusable water bottles, snacks, car games, car chargers, and several gas station gift cards

-While these travel-related items are popular and lucrative, they’re often the most challenging type of auction item to procure.
-Fortunately, there are dedicated providers of fundraising auction travel packages you can partner with to make this easier (like Winspire!).
+While these travel-related items are popular and lucrative, they’re often the most challenging type of auction item to procure, as mentioned previously.
+Fortunately, there are dedicated providers of fundraising auction travel packages you can partner with to make this easier—like Winspire.

-A graphical list of four tips to procure live auction items, which are discussed in the following sections.
+Three tips for live auction item procurement, which are covered in the following sections.

 Get to Know Your Audience

 As mentioned previously, it’s vital to understand your live auction’s target audience so you can procure items they’d be excited to win.
-Use the information in your nonprofit’s donor database to segment your supporters, or group them based on shared characteristics such as:
+Use the information in your nonprofit’s donor database to segment your supporters based on shared characteristics, such as:

 • Demographics: Age, location, education, family status, wealth